-Extended use of the 12-volt auxiliary batteries will drain it of power.
+Extended use of the 12-volt auxiliary batteries will drain the 12 volt system of power.
 However, if not drained too far, it will be recharged automatically when power is supplied by a 120-volt source.
 It will also be recharged by the automotive alternator while the engine is running.

-WARNING: DO NOT STORE ANYTHING NEAR EITHER THE MAIN ENGINE BATTERY OR THE AUX-ILIARY BATTERY.
+WARNING: DO NOT STORE ANYTHING NEAR EITHER THE MAIN ENGINE BATTERY OR THE AUXILIARY BATTERY.
 ALSO, DO NOT PLACE ANY TOOLS ON THE BATTERIES.
 THESE ITEMS COULD CAUSE AN ELECTRICAL SHORT CIRCUIT, DRAIN POWER FROM THE BATTERY, CAUSE AN EXPLOSION WHICH WOULD SPRAY BATTERY ACID AND/OR START A FIRE.